chatwoot/docs/docs/handbook/engineering/enterprise-edition.md

 ```
 You can use the helper methods like `prepend_mod_with`, `extend_mod_with`, or `include_mod_with`, depending on how you want to include the enterprise method into the chain.
 Refer [InjectEnterpriseEditionModule](https://github.com/chatwoot/chatwoot/blob/develop/config/initializers/01_inject_enterprise_edition_module.rb) to learn more.

-Ensure that the module written to extend the Community Logic has to be put under the `Enterprise` namespace.
+Ensure that the module written to extend the Community Logic is put under the `Enterprise` namespace.

 ```
 # notice the extra namespacing with in models directory
 # enterprise/app/models/enterprise/inbox.rb